locka99/cpp-to-rust-book/features_of_rust/polymorphism.md

 };
 ```

-One of the biggest issues that you might begin to see from the above example is that is too easy to inadvertantly call the wrong function because C++ will also coerce types.
+One of the biggest issues that you might begin to see from the above example is that is too easy to inadvertantly call the wrong function because C++ will also implicitly convert types.

 ```c++